 FAQS

 Handwriting skills are more transferable when children practise in the same exercise books they use for other lessons.
-Familiar formats help them apply their skills across subjects—so your usual school books work best.
+However, should you wish to provide extra scaffolding, printable worksheets to accompany each lesson are included in your subscription.

 Do we need to buy workbooks?